Affi-Amine/LesTemplesEines/database/migrations/README.md

 ORDER BY policyname;
 ```

-You should see 8 policies (4 for each bucket).
+You should see 12 policies (4 for each of the 3 buckets).

 ---